 - We successfully represented a major pharmaceutical company in a patent case involving the patent on its #1 selling product, for treating schizophrenia and bipolar disorder.
 The court ruled in our client’s favor on every issue in an 80-page decision.

 - We represented a large manufacturing company accused in of infringing eight unrelated patents in a variety of technologies ranging from JPEG data compression to digital subtraction angiography.
 After obtaining favorable pretrial rulings, we were able to settle the case for a small fraction of our client’s potential exposure.

-- We successfully represented a software company in cases where it was accused of infringing patents relating to video computers and cellular phones.
+- We successfully represented a major software company in cases where it was accused of infringing patents relating to video computers and cellular phones.
 In both of these cases, the district court granted our motions for summary judgment in our client’s favor.